MAP International

 MAP International is a Christian nonprofit organization based out of Brunswick, Georgia.
-Their mission is to provide medicines and health supplies to those in need around the world so they might experience life to the fullest.
-MAP serves all people regardless of religion, gender, race, nationality, or ethnic background.
-As a global health organization, they carry out work in the broad programmatic areas of disease prevention and treatment, disaster relief, and medical missions support, with the goal of bringing health and hope to the 2 billion people worldwide who do not have access to basic healthcare.
+Their mission is to provide medicines and health supplies to those in need around the world.

 History

 Establishment

 MAP International was founded in 1954 by J. Raymond Knighton, the first Executive Director of the Christian Medical Society, now known as the Christian Medical and Dental Associations (CMDA).
-Ray had heard reports of missionary doctors in remote parts of the world who lacked the necessary medicines and health supplies to adequately treat their patients.
-He became passionate about this need and mentioned it to nearly everyone he met.
-One day, a truck with 11 tons of pharmaceuticals from the Schering Drug Company showed up at Ray’s Chicago office.
-Art Larson, an executive at Schering, had heard of Ray Knighton and figured that he could find a way to put the extra stock of medicines to good use.
-With that, the Christian Medical Society launched the outreach that would later become MAP International.
-Ray Knighton began by matching up excess pharmaceuticals with doctors in impoverished countries, and the mission has grown since then.
-Knighton served as the president of MAP International until 1980, and passed away in 2003 at the age of 81.
+Knighton had heard reports of missionary doctors in remote parts of the world lacking necessary medicines and health supplies to adequately treat their patients.
+He became passionate about this need and shared it with nearly everyone he met.
+One day, a truck carrying 11 tons of pharmaceuticals from the Schering Drug Company arrived at Knighton's Chicago office.
+Art Larson, an executive at Schering, had heard of Knighton and saw an opportunity to put the extra stock of medicines to good use.
+With that, the Christian Medical Society launched the outreach that later became MAP International.
+Knighton began by matching up excess pharmaceuticals with doctors in impoverished countries, and the mission has grown since then.
+Knighton served as the president of MAP International until 1980 and died in 2003 at the age of 81.